xmos/lib_xua/doc/rst/sw_dfu.rst

 .. note::

    Once a valid upgrade image is loaded in flash, on subsequent reboots, the device will boot from the upgrade image.
-   If the upgrade image is invalid, the factory image will be loaded.
+   If the upgrade image is invalid e.g. invalid CRC, the factory image will be loaded.
 To revert back to the factory image, there is a custom request available ``XMOS_DFU_REVERTFACTORY``.

 For further details of DFU the API and the implementation, please see